Sara-Tucker/python-notes/django/views.md

 # Views
 A view function is a Python function that takes a Web request and returns a Web response.
-This response can be the HTML contents of a Web page, or a redirect, or a 404 error, or an XML document, or an image, or anything, really.
+This response can be the HTML contents of a Web page, a 404 error, an XML document, an image, or anything really.
 The view itself contains whatever arbitrary logic is necessary to return that response.
 The convention is to put views in a views.py file.

 <br>